shaswatgithub/House-Price-Prediction/README.md

-# 🏡 House Price Prediction using Machine Learning in Python

-## 📌 Project Topic
-This project focuses on **predicting house prices** using **machine learning algorithms** based on various features such as location, size, number of bedrooms, condition, year built, and more.

----

-## 🎯 What We Will Do

-In this project, we'll:

-1. Load and preprocess the **House Price Prediction Dataset**
-2. Perform **Exploratory Data Analysis (EDA)** 🕵️‍♂️
-3. Clean and encode the data 🧼
-4. Train multiple **regression models**
-5. Evaluate their performance using **Mean Absolute Percentage Error (MAPE)** 📉
-6. Identify the best performing model 🥇

----

-## 🛠️ Libraries Used

-📦 The following Python libraries were used:

-- **Pandas** → For data loading and manipulation
-- **Matplotlib** → For data visualization
-- **Seaborn** → For correlation heatmaps and plots
-- **Scikit-learn (sklearn)** → For preprocessing, model building, and evaluation

----

-## 🧑‍💻 Languages Used

-- **Python 3.x** 🐍
-- **Jupyter Notebook** or any Python IDE (e.g., VSCode, PyCharm)

----

-## 🧪 Steps Followed

-### ✅ Step 1: Importing Libraries & Dataset
-- Load the Excel dataset using `pandas`
-- Display first few rows and check dataset shape

-### ✅ Step 2: Data Preprocessing
-- Identify columns by data types (categorical, integer, float)
-- Count how many of each type we have

-### ✅ Step 3: Exploratory Data Analysis (EDA)
-- Use `seaborn` heatmaps to check correlation
-- Use barplots to visualize categorical features and their distributions

-### ✅ Step 4: Data Cleaning
-- Drop irrelevan
+🧪 Steps Followed
+✅ Step 1: Importing Libraries & Dataset

+📥 Load the dataset (e.g., CSV/Excel) using pandas
+👀 Display first few rows using .head()
+📐 Check dataset shape and structure

+✅ Step 2: Data Preprocessing

+🔍 Identify columns by data types:

+🧾 Categorical (object)

+🔢 Integer

+🔣 Float

+📊 Count how many of each type we have

+✅ Step 3: Exploratory Data Analysis (EDA)

+📌 Use seaborn heatmaps to visualize correlation 🔥
+📉 Use barplots, histograms, and boxplots to understand:

+🛏️ Bedrooms

+📍 Locations

+📅 Year Built

+💲 Price distributions

+✅ Step 4: Data Cleaning

+🧽 Drop irrelevant or redundant columns 🗑️
+🛠️ Handle missing values (e.g., mean/median imputation)
+🔁 Encode categorical features using LabelEncoder or OneHotEncoder

+✅ Step 5: Model Building 🧠

+Train and compare different regression models such as:

+📈 Linear Regression

+🌲 Random Forest Regressor

+💡 Gradient Boosting Regressor

+🧠 XGBoost or others

+✅ Step 6: Model Evaluation 📉

+📏 Use Mean Absolute Percentage Error (MAPE) and R² Score to evaluate models 📝 Compare results and choose the best model

+✅ Step 7: Final Output

+🎯 Display predictions on test data
+📊 Visualize actual vs predicted prices
+📤 Save the trained model using joblib or pickle for future use